 Analysis of music of the late 19th, 20th, and 21st centuries, and the creation of imitative compositional models based on works and principles studied.
 Includes whole-tone and octatonic scale systems, atonality, serialism, and post-modern and spectral techniques.

 MUSIC-UA 206 Prerequisite: departmental audition.
 May be repeated for credit.
 Karchin.
 4 points.

 Performance of works from varied periods with a focus on interpretation and analysis.
 Works may be studied as solo pieces or as group projects (chamber music).
 Regular coachings.

 Principles of Musical Analysis

-MUSIC-UA 209 Prerequisite: Harmony and Counterpoint I (MUSIC-UA 201) or permission of the instructor.
+MUSIC-UA 209 Prerequisite: Music Theory I (MUSIC-UA 201) or permission of the instructor.
 4 points.